kyoussef777/st-marks-fiteer/README.md

 ## Support

-For support and questions, please open an issue on the GitHub repository.
+For support and questions, please open an issue on the GitHub repository or contact the development team.